 Before undertaking any other work, steps should be taken to search out and review all existing emergency plans.
 The main reasons for reviewing these plans are (1) to minimize work efforts by building upon or modifying existing emergency planning and response information and (2) to ensure proper coordination with other related plans.
 To the extent possible, currently used plans should be amended to account for the special problems posed by hazardous materials, thereby avoiding redundant emergency plans.
 Even plans that are no longer used may provide a useful starting point.
 More general plans can also be a source of information and ideas.
-In seeking to identify existing plans, it will be helpful to consult organizations such as:
+In seeking to identify existing plans, it will be helpful to consult organizations such as the following:

-- State and local emergency management agencies:
+□ State and local emergency management agencies;

-- ☐ Fire departments:
+- □ Fire departments;

 - □ Police departments;

-State and local environmental agencies;
+- □ State and local environmental agencies;

-State and local transportation agencies;
+- □ State and local transportation agencies;

-State and local public health agencies:
+- □ State and local public health agencies;

-Public service agencies;
+- □ Public service agencies;

-Volunteer groups, such as the Red Cross;
+- □ Volunteer groups, such as the Red Cross;

-Local industry and industrial associations; and
+- □ Local industry and industrial associations;

+- □ Area Committees under OPA;

+- □ Local USCG Marine Safety Offices; and

-Regional offices of Federal agenties such as EPA and FEMA.
+Regional offices of Federal agencies such as EPA or FEMA.

-When reviewing the existing plans of local industry and industrial associations, the planning team should obtain a copy of the CAER program handbook produced by CMA.
+When reviewing the existing plans of local industry and industrial associations, the planning team should obtain a copy of the CAER program handbook produced by ACC.
 (See Section 1.5.4.)
-The handbook provides useful information and encourages industry-community cooperation in emergency planning.